Day 1: Arrival, overnight in Kampala

 Day 8: Elena Hut (4541m) to Margherita peak– Kitandara hut (4027m)

-For those aiming at reaching Margherita peak (5109m), continue to the base of the Stanley Glacier.
+For those aiming at reaching Margherita’s peak (5109m), continue to the base of the Stanley Glacier.
 To reach the summit of Margherita, the climb takes about 5-7 hours depending on the weather conditions and the pace of climbing this mountain.
-This tough walk takes you over three glaciers, slippery rock, ice and very exposed areas which are open on many sides.
+This tough walk takes you over three glaciers, slippery rock, ice, and very exposed areas which are open on many sides.
 Note that this climb is for only physically fit and technical climbers.
-Climbing on to the glaciers, cross the Stanley Plateau and proceed with the ascent.
-Acclimatized to fog, altitude sickness and coolly weather, scramble up to the summit of Margherita the highest peak of the Rwenzoris.
+Climbing onto the glaciers, cross the Stanley Plateau, and proceed with the ascent.
+Acclimatized to fog, altitude sickness, and coolly weather, scramble up to the summit of Margherita the highest peak of the Rwenzoris.
 Given the high altitude and the tough conditions even if you do not reach the peak, don’t get disappointed.
-Prepare for you return through the Scott-Elliot pass, where there are spectacular views back to Bujuku Lake and Mount Speke , up to Mount Stanley and down to the Kitandara Lakes .
+Prepare for your return through the Scott-Elliot pass, where there are spectacular views back to Bujuku Lake and Mount Speke, up to Mount Stanley, and down to the Kitandara Lakes.
 After the trail that passes you through an alpine zone of sparse vegetation and rough boulders, descend past the Kitandara Lakes for dinner and overnight at the Kitandara.

 Day 9: Kitandara (4027m) – Freshfi eld Pass (4282m) – Guy Yeoman (3450m)

 From Kitandara, take on the trail that ascends steeply up the headwall, spreading out from the base of Mount Baker and continuing along the south side of the mountain to Fresh field Pass.
-At this point you can view into the Congo to the west and Mount Stanley to the north.
+At this point, you can view the Congo to the west and Mount Stanley to the north.
 From the pass, take on the long trail passing the rock shelter at Bujongolo, the base camp for the historic expedition by the Duke of Abruzzi in 1906.
-Over night at Guy yeoman.
+Overnight at Guy yeoman.